 Meet the Chefs

 Hello and welcome to the Cotford Hotel.
-I’m Chris Morgan, the Chef-Patron of L’amuse-Bouche Restaurant and I run the hotel with my wife Barbara and supported in the kitchen by Head Chef Craig and a small team of talented young chefs.
+I’m Chris Morgan, the Chef-Patron of L’amuse-Bouche Restaurant and I run the hotel with my wife Barbara and supported in the kitchen by Head Chef Alex and a small team of talented young chefs.
 We’ve developed our own brand mix of modern and traditional French-style cuisine using only fresh, locally sourced where possible and organic produce and now work with a team of artistic and flamboyant chefs in the restaurant to create menus that keep our guests coming back for more.

 Since moving to L’amuse-Bouche we’ve picked up runner-up for Worcestershire Chef and Restaurant of the Year, Michelin recommendation since 2008, two AA rosettes for culinary excellence since 2008 and the runner-up award for Chef of the Year 2012 for Worcestershire and Warwickshire combined.

 More recently we have won The Worcestershire Restaurant of the Year for 2016, 2017 and 2019 thus allowing us the represent the county in the England Finals